ngntrgduc/Dictionary-Look-Up/README.md

 - Support dictionaries: [Cambridge](https://dictionary.cambridge.org/), [Oxford](https://www.oxfordlearnersdictionaries.com/).
 - Open dictionary in a new tab after press `Enter` in the search box.
 - Easily change dictionary to look up.
 - Hide some infomations that's not useful on the websites.
+Better UX.
 - Simple but yet powerful.

 ## How to use